-As aspected, humanity panics at the arrival of a dozen alien space crafts with unknown and unpredictable motivations, and by the time Louise steps in, most world leaders are on the verge of considering the nuclear option.
+As expected, humanity panics at the arrival of a dozen alien space crafts with unknown and unpredictable motivations.
+And by the time Louise steps in, most world leaders are on the verge of considering the nuclear option.

-After making contact with the aliens, Louise wastes no time in trying to decipher the Alien’s language.
-She manipulates all forms of known communication, to understand their reason for coming to earth.
-And it’s not long before Louise gets a rough understanding of how these extra-terrestrials communicate.
+After making contact with the aliens, our protagonist wastes no time in trying to decipher the Alien’s language.
+Louise manipulates all forms of known communication, to understand their reason for coming to earth.
+And it’s not long before she gets a rough understanding of how these extra-terrestrial being communicate.

 It’s at this point that the movie reveals that every flashback of Louise spending time with her daughter, Hannah, is actually a flashforward and has not happened yet.